therossee/ThesisManagement-Group09/README.md

 ### GET ALL DEGREES
 - HTTP Method: `GET` URL `/api/degrees`
 - Description: Obtains list of all the degrees.
-- Details: Routes only for logged teacher
+- Details: Routes only for logged teachers
 - Request body: _None_
 - Response: `200 OK` (success)
 - Response body: An array of objects, each one containing info on the degrees.